Xan0C/curbl-ecs/README.md

 # CURBL-ECS

-curbl-ecs is a Entity Component System written in Typescript.
- - Its using Decorators to simply add Component, Entities and Systems.
+curbl-ecs is an lightweight Entity Component System using decorator magic for Components, Entities and Systems.
- - eventemitter3 for event handling
+There is also a simple web worker support.

 ## Example